Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/vertex_paint/tools.rst

    In addition, here you can select the *Blur* or *Smear* mode.
 Alpha
-   When this is disabled, locks (prevents changes) alpha while painting.
+   When this is disabled, it locks (prevents changes) the alpha channel while painting.
 Accumulate
    This will allow a stroke to accumulate on itself, just like an airbrush would do.
 Front Faces Only